 The mangy yet loyal Sevro is back again in full form.
 I take a particular liking to his character because I see him as the partner in crime to all of Darrow’s antics.
 Although Darrow is the figurehead of the revolution, Sevro is every bit as important to the operation as anyone else.

-Additionally, I have always been entertained by the camaraderie that he shares with his loyal pack of soldiers, the Howlers.
+Additionally, I have always been entertained by the camaraderie he shares with his loyal pack of soldiers, the Howlers.
 I just feel a little bit safer every time they are around in the story.
 Needless to say, there is plenty of action to be seen from them in Morning Star.

-The fan favorite Ragnar also returns in this science fiction thriller, still as big and brawny as ever.
+The fan-favorite Ragnar also returns in this science fiction thriller, still as big and brawny as ever.
 Fortunately, readers get to learn a bit more about the background of Ragnar in this novel.
 Where Ragnar was just a viable weapon on the battlefield in The Golden Son, he begins to come into his own in Morning Star.

 Another character I have always been intrigued by is Cassius au Bellona.
 Just like Roque, Cassius also felt betrayed by Darrow.
-In Red Rising, Cassius was actually my one of my favorite characters.
+In Red Rising, Cassius was actually one of my favorite characters.
 With this novel, these former brothers in arms are turned enemies against one another.
 It is always entertaining to see their two personalities clash together once more.

 There are also some new characters thrown into the mix as well.
 One of which is a Gray female sharpshooter named Holiday.
 Her introduction to the story is seamless, adding another strong character to the already impressive supporting cast.

-There so many other great characters as well, such as Mustang and Roque and the Telemanuses!
+There are so many other great characters as well, such as Mustang and Roque and the Telemanuses!
 I just cannot fit all of their descriptions into one little preview.
 All in all, the supporting cast is remarkable in every respect.
 They accentuate the strengths of Darrow throughout the story and greatly enhance the quality of the novel.

 How was the action in Morning Star?